Is there any way I can stop my Android screen from dimming?

 Ever wonder why your phone suddenly dims when you answer a call?

 Your Android device is behaving that way because of the proximity sensor that activates whenever an object closes in on the screen to prevent incidental button presses.

 Automatically, the screen will dim whenever it senses an object near the said sensor, including your ear and face.

 You’ll find this proximity sensor at the top part of the device.

 Hence, if you want to stop your phone from dimming automatically, check whether an object or dirt is blocking the proximity sensor.

-If such isn’t the case, you can just press the device’s power button to turn on the screen.
+If that isn’t the case, you can just press the device’s power button to turn on the screen.